 - Some genetic disorders

 Diagnosis of Thyroid Disorders

 In addition to medical history review and physical examination, a specialized tests are used to diagnose thyroid disorders.

 - Blood Tests

 The main goal of Blood test is to determine how the thyroid gland is functioning.
-Blood test is performed to measure the level of hormones such as the thyroid hormones triiodothyronine (T3), thyroxine (T4) and Thyroid-stimulating hormone (TSH).
+Blood test is performed to measure the level of hormones such as

 - Imaging Test

 Imaging test include X rays, CT scan and MRI scan.
 It is used to detect thyroid nodules or lump present within the gland.
 Ultrasound test helps to visualize the consistency of the tissue within the gland and often reveal cysts or calcifications.

 Thyroid scans using radioactive iodine are often performed to evaluate the function of thyroid nodules.
 When radioactively iodine is given, it is taken up by the thyroid gland.
 The imaging test typically shows uptake of radioactive iodine by normal thyroid tissue.
 Nodules which produce an excess hormone show an increased uptake of iodine.

 In Biopsy technique, tissue samples from the thyroid gland are obtained to diagnose cancer.
 Thyroid tissue is obtained for biopsy by fine needle aspiration (FNA).
 Fine needle aspiration is a safer and less expensive technique.